THE ALCHEMY OF SPACE

 This brings us to the single most effective way to use this map:

 - Choose the 3 "houses" that represent the areas you want to affect in your life.

-- Decide if you are following the Feng Shui mapping recommendations or choosing your own intuitively.
+- Decide if you are following the Feng Shui mapping recommendations of the classical compass method, or choosing your own intuitively.

 - Grab a notepad and draw a vertical line dividing the page in two parts.

 - Stand in each of the chosen "houses" one by one and whilst standing there, dive inwards and pay attention to how you feel.
 Expansive?
 Contracted?
 Sad?
 Hopeful?
 Write it down on the left side of the page.

 - Next, reflect on how you want to be feeling in this specific area of your life.
 Write that down on the right side of the page.